Release of mosquitoes as part of Project Wolbachia sparks alarm among some residents

 SINGAPORE - The release of mosquitoes to combat dengue, as part of a project in various estates, has caused some alarm among residents who did not know about the move.

-Known as Project Wolbachia, this involves releasing male mosquitoes infected with the Wolbachia bacteria to control the population of Aedes aegypti mosquitoes, which spread dengue.
+Known as Project Wolbachia, it involves releasing male mosquitoes infected with the Wolbachia bacteria to control the population of Aedes aegypti mosquitoes, which spread dengue.

-"One preschool administrator who was unaware of the start of the project had reported that the school suddenly saw swarms of mosquitoes, thereby leading to some degree of fear and along with the children," said Ms Yeo Wan Ling (Pasir Ris- Punggol GRC).
+"One pre-school administrator who was unaware of the start of the project had reported that the school suddenly saw swarms of mosquitoes, thereby leading to some degree of fear and alarm among the children," said Ms Yeo Wan Ling (Pasir Ris- Punggol GRC).

-Speaking in Parliament on Wednesday, she added that some residents have given feedback on the increased number of bites and, according to one of them, had led to skin sensitivity and rashes.
+Speaking in Parliament on Wednesday, she added that some residents had given feedback on an increased number of mosquito bites and, according to one of them, this had led to skin sensitivity and rashes.

 In response, Senior Parliamentary Secretary for Sustainability and the Environment Baey Yam Keng said the National Environment Agency (NEA) had engaged the community on Aug 30 prior to the release of mosquitoes in Punggol, such as through door-to-door distribution of letters to residents.